tetris245/ULTRAbc/README.md

 Changes for future version

 * Extended the alphabetical order to the Audio and Graphics Preferences screens
+* Updated the magic option of the cgame command
 * Updated the title3 and title4 commands
 * Optimised the code related to alphabetic order for the Preferences menu and the following Preferences screens: General, Chat, Immersion, Online
 * Optimised the code for several hooks (1st series) by